ece4078dev/ECE4078_Lab_2025/Week09-10/C2_marking.md

 14. If you are performing semi-automatic navigation, the waypoints you can provide are x,y coordinates, you can't specify driving instructions, such as distance / time to drive or turning angles

-15. Only a [qualified navigation run](../Week07-08/M3_marking.md#evaluation) will receive marks for navigation
+15. **[New]** A [qualified navigation run](../Week11/README.md#4-qualified-navigation-run-and-penalty-scheme-changes) will receive marks for navigation, however a run can still only be stopped manually once the run is qualified

 16. You will need to submit "slam.txt" and "targets.txt" (after renaming them according to the attempt number and robot autonomy type) to the Moodle submission box at the end of your live demo marking for arena mapping evaluation
 	- The map submission has to be completed within the specified time.
 If you didn't submit the maps within the allocated time you will receive 0pt for arena mapping